Rodpach/Invasion_process/README.md

 ## sim_spatialinvasion

-`sim_spatialinvasion` allow us to simulate a spatially explicit permanent spread with a fixed growth rate.
-This function used a grided shapefile with only an attribute/column specifying the id of each grid-cell.
-The purpose of `sim_spatialinvasion` is to contrast both the observed the **cumulative grid-cell expansion rate** and the **rate of invaded grid-cells over a period of time** to randomly simulated expansions.
-You can also specify the number of starting invaded grid-cells.
-To show the use of this function we will continue to use the `Svulg_30x30` grided shapefile.
+`sim_spatialinvasion` allows to simulate a spatially explicit permanent spread with a random growth or a fixed growth rate.
+This function uses a multipolygon grided layer only with an attribute/column specifying the id of each grid-cell or polygon.
+The purpose of `sim_spatialinvasion` is to contrast an **observed cumulative grid-cell expansion rate** and the **simulated cumulative grid-cell expansion over a period of time**.
+The simulated expansion can be specified with the number of starting invaded grid-cells, and if the expansion grows randomly `(growth_rate = F)` or at a fixed growth rate (i.e. `(growth_rate = 1.09)` for a growth rate of 9%).
+To exemplify the use of this function we will continue to use the `Svulg_30x30` grided layer of continental Mexico.

-We first obtained the values to calculate both observed expansion rates.
+We first obtained the values to calculate the expansion rates.

 ``` r
 #Firs we obtain the observe rates.